 Force-directed layouts try to get a nice-looking graph where edges are similar in length and cross each other as little as possible.
 They simulate the graph as a physical system.
 Nodes are electrically charged particles that repulse each other when they get too close.
 The edges act as springs that attract connected nodes closer together.
 As a result, nodes are evenly distributed through the chart area, and the layout is intuitive in that nodes which share more connections are closer to each other.
-The disadvantage of these algorithms is that they are rather slow and therefore less often used in graphs larger than ~ 1000 vertices.
-You can set the "weight" parameter which increases the attraction forces among nodes connected by heavier edges.
+The disadvantage of these algorithms is that they are rather slow and therefore less often used in graphs larger than ~1000 vertices.

 '''

-1 <- layout_with_fr(net.bg)
+l <- layout_with_fr(net.bg)

 plot(net.bg, layout=1)

 '''